nearform/promises-workshop/exercises/section1/ex2-order/README.md

 # Event loop ordering

-Run `first.js` then create an ipothesis of the priority of various ways to defer to the "future".
+Run `first.js` then create an hypothesis of the priority of various ways to defer to the "future".

 Run `second.js`.
 What can you say about your hypothesis?